 4.1 Building Form, Massing and Architectural Expression.

 The architecture within the Community shall promote design appropriate to the mountain environment.
-The building massing shall be low profile with horizontal forms dominant.
-Understated vertical building forms will be permitted as a solution to site constraints.
-All forms of the Dwelling Unit shall be attached by means of fully enclosed heated space.
+The building massing shall be low profile with horizontal forms dominant as viewed from adjacent rights-of-ways or trails.
+Understated vertical building forms will only be permitted as a solution to site constraints, such as steep slopes, wetlands, rock formations, or other natural constraints.
+All forms of the Dwelling Unit shall be attached by means of fully enclosed heated space with the exception of ADU’s which may be designed with a common/connected roof or other similar design element.
+The connection shall be designed so the home and ADU shall appear as one residential building when viewed from surrounding lots or rights-of-ways.
+See Paragraph 4.9.

 4.2 Minimum Dwelling Unit Size.